kubedb/docs/docs/guides/mysql/update-version/majorversion/group-replication/index.md

 mysqlopsrequest.ops.kubedb.com/my-update-major-group created
 ```

-> Note: During the upgradation of the major version of MySQL group replication, a new StatefulSet is created by the KubeDB enterprise operator and the old one is deleted.
+> Note: During the upgradation of the major version of MySQL group replication, a new StatefulSet is created by the `KubeDB` Ops Manager and the old one is deleted.
 The name of the newly created StatefulSet is formed as follows: `<mysql-name>-<suffix>`.
 Here, `<suffix>` is a positive integer number and starts with 1.
 It's determined as follows:
 For one-time major version updating of group replication, the suffix will be 1.
 For the 2nd time major version updating of group replication, the suffix will be 2.